How to Protect your equipment from lightning

 You might further reduce the damage by running your aerial or satellite cable through an earthing bar at the bottom of the loop (or before it enters the house if you can't provide a loop at ground level).

 A loop at ground level must be protected against rodents.
-(Exposed cable should also be painted to protect it against sunlight.)
+(Exposed cable should also be painted to protect it against UV in sunlight.)

 To install the earthing rod, dig a hole in the ground, place the rod into it, then back fill with moist soil, tamping down firmly as you fill.